 A Sample Circuit Calculation

-Let's imagine that our sample bathroom has a vent van that draw 120 watts of power, a light fixture that has three 60-watt bulbs (180 watts total), and an electrical outlet where that 1,500 watt hair dryer might be plugged in.
+Let's imagine that our sample bathroom has a vent fan that draws 120 watts of power, a light fixture that has three 60-watt bulbs (180 watts total), and an electrical outlet where that 1,500-watt hair dryer might be plugged in.
 All of these could easily be drawing power at the same time.
 The likely maximum load on that circuit could reach 1,800 watts, putting it right at the maximum that a 15-amp circuit (providing 1,800 watts) could handle.
 But if you put a single 100-watt lightbulb in the bathroom light fixture, you create a situation where a tripped circuit breaker is likely.